Adnanmd76/ClarityVault2026/docs/contribution-checklist.md

-# ✅ Wallet UI Contribution Checklist
+# ✅ ClarityVault2026 Contribution Checklist

-This checklist helps new contributors follow the correct steps when contributing to Wallet UI.
+This checklist helps new contributors follow the correct steps when contributing to ClarityVault2026.

 ---